Am-White/DanceTeacher_db/README.md

 ## Application Description

 This is a full-stack web application that uses the MVC paradigm and our own server-side API to produce a database for different dance classes.
 These dance classes can be accessed by students or teachers, they can be searched using numerous identifiers.
-Classes can also be added to the database.
+Classes and Instructors can also be added to the database.

 ## Table of Contents
 - [Description](#description)